Brand New Digital Organs, Rebuilds & Hybrids

 • first class after-sales support, usually with your own dedicated service engineer, from our own in-house team

-• peace-of mind of a new full ten-year Guarantee on both parts and labour
+• peace-of mind of a new full ten-year guarantee on both parts and labour

 So, what happens in a rebuild?